sk-saravana03/youtube_clone/README.md

 # YouTubeClone-NullClass

 ## Introduction
-This project involved enhancing a YouTube-inspired web application with three primary features: a points allocation system for watching videos, a custom video player with gesture-based controls, and a VoIP feature for video calls and screen sharing.
+This project involved enhancing a YouTube-inspired web application with three primary features:

+ - A points allocation system for watching videos
+ - A custom video player with gesture-based controls
+ - A VoIP feature for video calls and screen sharing.

 The objective was to create an engaging and interactive user experience while maintaining functionality and ease of use.

 ## Setup Instructions
 ### Frontend